OpenSourceEconomics/epp_topics/src/epp_topics/pandas/functional_why/screencast/slides.md

 - Debugging (making sense of code and/or results) is hard

 - If you need to look in 5 places to understand a variable's contents, you will go insane

+- Typical case:

+  1. Regression results are unexpected

+  2. Code seems correct

+  3. Need to understand exactly what each variable contains

+  Implies that you need to track provenance of each variable from source to what is used in the regression.

 ---